 Affordability of communications services

-Ensuring that people can access affordable communications services is a priority for Ofcom.
+Making sure people can access affordable phone, broadband and pay TV services is a priority for Ofcom.